hanhanwu/readings/ReadingNotes_DMBible.md

     * Triangle Inequality: d(i,j) <= d(i,k) + d(k,j)
   * Cosine Similarity does not obey these properties, so it is <b>nonmetric measure</b>

+************************************************************************

+<b>CHAPTER 11 - 11.2 Clustering High Dimensional Data</b>

+Traditional clustering models which depends on distance calculation can work well when there are lower amount of features (<= 10 features).
+However, they will become less reliable when there are large amount of features, since the noise can significantly influence the distance calculation and make the result lose meaning.
+Personally, I often choose different methods in data preprocessing to reduce dimension, reduce noise and so on.
+However, many dimensional reduction, feature selection methods work better for classification, now when it comes to clustering, they cannot work.
+Here, I'm trying to understand how people deal with hign dimensional clustering problems.

+* 2 major methods
+  * subspace clustering - find clusters in subspace (subset of attributes) of the full space
+  * dimnesional reduction - convert to lower dimensions, then find clusters there

+* How to find subspace clusters
+  * 3 major methods
+    * subspace search
+    * correlation-based clustering
+    * biclustering
+  * Subsapce Search
+    * Search subspaces for clusters, based on similarity measures such as distance or density
+    * Bottm-up methods: such as CLIQUE
+    * Top-down methods: such as PROCLUS
+  * Correlation-based clustering
+    * Compared with subspace search, correlation-based methods can further discover clusters that defined by advanced correlation models
+    * Such as PCA based clustering
+  * Biclustering
+    * Cluster both objects and features
+    * Only a subset of objects will participate a cluster; an object can be in multiple or none cluster
+    * Only a subset of attributes will participate a cluster; an attribute can be in multiple or none cluster
+    * In practice, random noise can affect the readings of eij and thus prevent a bicluster in nature from appearing in a perfect shape.
+    * Such as, MaPle algorithm.
+It enumerates all biclusters and can guarantee the completeness of the results and do not miss any overlapping biclusters.
+However, such type of enumeration algorithms can also be time consuming.

+* Dimension reduction clustering
+  * Such as spectral clustering